List of SRI International spin-offs

 This is a list of spin-offs from SRI International.
 SRI International (SRI), previously known as Stanford Research Institute, is a research and innovation center.
-To bring its breakthroughs to the marketplace, SRI licenses technology and works with investment and venture capital firms to launch a wide variety of ventures.
+To commercialize its innovative technologies, SRI engages in licensing agreements and collaborates with investment and venture capital companies to initiate a diverse range of business ventures.
 SRI has launched more than 60 spin-off ventures; this includes four public companies with combined market capitalizations exceeding $20 billion.